-- Don’t buy packaged water – Water in Iceland is pure and pristine and safe to drink.
+- Don’t buy packaged water – Water in Iceland is pure pristine and safe to drink.
 So avoid buying bottled water and instead carry a water bottle.

-- Don’t carry an umbrella – It is so windy in Iceland, you will probably lose your umbrella.
+- Don’t carry an umbrella – It is so windy in Iceland, that you will probably lose your umbrella.
 Carry a poncho instead.

-- Don’t just dive in – Always shower before getting in to a pool or Spa (like Blue Lagoon or Secret Lagoon)
+- Don’t just dive in – Always shower before getting into a pool or Spa (like Blue Lagoon or Secret Lagoon)